SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/passsettings.png" alt="Password settings" style="max-width: 50%">

+### <a name="default-app"></a>Changing the default application

+Via the "Application" menu, administrators can change the default application reached by all users in the tenant when no application was defined in the URL.
+Please make sure however to use an application that all user have access to.

 ### <a name="access-control"></a>Changing access control settings

-Via the "Access Control" menu, administrators can enable cross-origin resource sharing or "CORS" on the Cumulocity API.
+Via the "Application" menu, administrators can enable cross-origin resource sharing or "CORS" on the Cumulocity API.
 For more information, see http://enable-cors.org.

 ### <a name="enabling-server-side-agents"></a>Enabling server-side agents